IBM/federated-learning-lib/docs/tutorials/create_my_data_handler.md

 Below is one of our build-in data handlers for preparing [MNIST](http://yann.lecun.com/exdb/mnist/) data to train a Keras CNN model, see our example [keras_classifier](../../examples/keras_classifier).

-The `get_data` method is where the party loads its local dataset to perform training and testing.
+The `get_data` method is where the party accesses its local dataset to perform training and testing.
 Specifically,  when local training is triggered, the party will load the training data from the first return argument of `get_data`.
 When an evaluation of the model is triggered, the testing data is taken from the second return argument.
 If we observe this example code, we find that it loads and pre-processes the MNIST dataset the same way we do in a centralized machine learning job.

 **Note that** this data handler assumes the local data is saved as a `.npz` file, and MNIST data has not been pre-processed yet.
 However, `.npz` format is not a mandatory format.
 One can load their local dataset from